After decades on the city police force, Joe McHugh sets sights on the Coral Springs Commission

 After nearly three decades on the force, McHugh is taking the uniform and badge off later this year.
 He’s hoping to enter a new line of service around the same time.

 McHugh, 53, is running to succeed Joy Carter in Seat 5 of the Coral Springs Commission.
-He faces one opponent: 66-year-old retired sales rep Jose “Joe” Morera, the President of the Sunshine Water Control District who in January notched an endorsement from Carter.
+He faces one opponent: 66-year-old retired sales rep Jose “Joe” Morera, the President of the Sunshine Water Control District who has notched an endorsement from Carter and every sitting Commission member except the Mayor.

 “This city has given me 28 great years,” McHugh told Florida Politics.
 “The relationships I’ve developed here over that time have been so invaluable to me that I want to continue helping the residents, business owners and employees here.”